VafaGarayeva/Financial-AI-Gesture-Control/README.md

 ## 🔥 Project Overview

-This is a **real-time AI-powered fraud detection system** that combines:
+This project is a **real-time AI-powered fraud detection system** that combines:

-- 🧠 Machine Learning
+- 🧠 Machine Learning (Isolation Forest)
-- 🎥 Computer Vision
+- 🎥 Computer Vision (OpenCV)
-- ✋ Gesture Recognition
+- ✋ Gesture Recognition (MediaPipe)
-- 📊 Live Risk Visualization
+- 📊 Live Risk Visualization Dashboard
-- ⚡ Real-time transaction simulation
+- ⚡ Real-time transaction simulation engine

-The system simulates financial transactions and analyzes them using AI to detect suspicious activity in real time.
+It simulates financial transactions and detects fraudulent activity in real time using AI + webcam interaction.

 ---

 ## ⚙️ How It Works

-💳 The system reads transaction data from a dataset (`creditcard.csv`)
+💳 Transactions are read from dataset (`creditcard.csv`)
-🧠 AI model (Isolation Forest) detects anomalies
+🧠 AI model analyzes each transaction for anomalies
-📊 Each transaction is assigned a **risk score (0–100%)**
+📊 Each transaction gets a **risk score (0–100%)**
-🎥 Webcam tracks hand movements using MediaPipe
+🎥 Webcam tracks hand movements in real time
-✋ Gestures control system actions (swipe, alert trigger)
+✋ Gestures control system behavior

+The system provides a **live cyber-security style dashboard** with dynamic updates.

 ---